Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A new SaaS solution may affect:

-- Security
+- Security and privacy
-- Data protection
-- Identity
+- Identity and integration
-- Integration
-- Procurement
-- Legal obligations
+- Procurement and legal obligations
-- Support
+- Support and business continuity
-- Business continuity
+- Data ownership
 - Architecture complexity

 Decision rights may therefore be distributed.